matthewmoto/atmega_a7105/notes/mesh.markdown

     we're the only ones that are servicing the request, so we don't need to share it further.
   * Packets we previously repeated (identical packets except with a different hop count.

+See details of hop count below in the Packet Characteristics description

+### Ignoring Duplicate Packets ###

+With packet repeating functionality comes the necessity of differentating packets a node has handled from the delayed repeats of the same packet (so we don't handle the same packet multiple times).

+The solution implemented here is a sequence number included in the second byte of each packet.
+This number (0-15) is sent with every request from a node and incremented for every subsequent request.

+Thusly, receiving nodes can differentiate between repeated packets for requests they've already seen and the original request itself.
+Additionally, receiving nodes can also differentate between two identical (but distinct) requests sent from the same node.

+The reference implementation of this mesh has Nodes keeping a "handled packet cache" where the packet type, sequence number and sending node Unique-ID are kept in a rotating buffer to filter packets that have already been acted upon.

+The size of this cache is small (4 bytes for every packet) so it can be increased (and should be) for larger meshes.
+A good rule of thumb is to make this cache size identical to the number of expected nodes on the mesh -1 to handle the worst case where every node except one sends a packet at nearly the same time to the lone receiver.
+That node will then need to distinguish between the packets it has handled and the repeats it doesn't want).

 #### Exception: The JOIN packet ####
   The one exception to the exclusion rules above are that JOIN packets are *always* repeated.
 The reasoning behind this is to maximize visibility of joining nodes to ensure we minimize node-ID